jbostoen/itop-jb-news/documentation/api.md

 * This token is immediately saved by the client for the next request.
 * The structure of the data always remains the same now, also when signing is not applicable.
 * `encryption_library` has been renamed to `crypto_lib` and its value is now lowercase.
+* Icons are now returned in a seperate block, to avoid duplicates.
+They're indexed by "ref_md5" where md5 is the hash value of the JSON-encoded data (data, filename, mimetype).
+  When there are duplicates, this has the advantage of less data to be sent.

 In the past, clients could specify a preference (Sodium cryptography) to the server.
 However, they would still process unsigned responses.